-- OTA 101 Fundamentals of Occupational Therapy 3 SHC This course introduces basic principles in occupational therapy including the philosophy, history, current trends, emerging practice areas, models and theories of the profession.
+OTA 101 Fundamentals of Occupational Therapy 3 SHC

+This course introduces basic principles in occupational therapy including the philosophy, history, current trends, emerging practice areas, models and theories of the profession.
 The Occupational Therapy Framework is also discussed.
 Included will be discussions of the impact of cultura socieconomic and political factors on the provision of OT services.
-Prerequisite: Admission to the OTA program.
-Corequisites: OTA 105, OTA 142, OTA 162, OTA 203, OTA 213.
-(3/0) - OTA 105 Therapeutic Analysis 3 SHC in Occupational Therapy This course focuses on the observation and analysis of therapeutic exercise, activities, and human occupations across the lifespan.
+Prerequisite: Admission to the program.
+Corequisites: OTA 105, OTA 203 and OTA 213.
+(3/0)

+OTA 105 Therapeutic Analysis 3 SHC

+in Occupational Therapy

+This course focuses on the observation and analysis of therapeutic exercise, activities, and human occupations across the lifespan.
 Coursework incorporates hands-on experience into the application of therapeutic interventions.
-Prerequisite: Admission to the OTA program.
-Corequisites: OTA 101, OTA 142, OTA 162, OTA 203, OTA 213.
+Prerequisite: Admission to the program.
+Corequisites: OTA 101, OTA 203 and OTA 213.
 (2/3)

-OTA 142 OTA Clinical Introduction I 1 SHC
+OTA 142 Clinical Introduction I 1 SHC (Level I Fieldwork)

 This course introduces fundamental knowledge and the application of professional behaviors during the provision of occupational therapy services.
 Students will learn about observation and interaction skills under the guidance and direction of fieldwork supervisors.
-Prerequisite: Admission to the OTA program, CPR certification, major medical insurance and current physical examination.
-Corequisites: OTA 101, OTA 105, OTA 162, OTA 203, OTA 213.
+Prerequisites: Admission to the program, OTA 101, OTA 105, OTA 203 and OTA 213.
+Corequisites: OTA 162 and OTA 176.
 (0/3)

-OTA 144 OTA Clinical Introduction II 1 SHC
+OTA 144 Clinical Introduction II 1 SHC (Level I Fieldwork)

 This course will facilitate continued development of observation and interaction skills in an occupational therapy setting under the guidance and direction of fieldwork supervisors.
-Prerequisites: OTA 101, OTA 105, OTA 142, OTA 162, OTA 203, OTA 213.
-Corequisites: OTA 155, OTA 164, OTA 176, OTA 245.
+Prerequisites: OTA 101, OTA 105, OTA 142, OTA 162, OTA 176, OTA 203 and OTA 213.
+Corequisites: OTA 155, OTA 164 and OTA 245.
 (0/3)